asabaylus/react-command-palette/README.md

 * ```defaultInputValue``` a _string_ that determines the value of the text in the input field.
 By default the defaultInputValue is an empty string.

+* ```getSuggestionValue``` a _function_, when suggestion is clicked, React Autosuggest needs to populate the input element based on the clicked suggestion.
+Teach React Autosuggest how to calculate the input value for every given suggestion.
+By default the highlighed suggesting will be displayed

 * ```highlightFirstSuggestion```  a _boolean_, will automatically highlight the first suggestion.
 Defaults to "true". */

 * ```options``` options controls how fuzzy search is configured.
 Note: use at your own risk, this is likely to change in the future.
 The search options are derived from these [fuzzysort options](https://github.com/farzher/fuzzysort#options).
 However the command palette options prop must have the following values included to function correctly: